 While reaching speeds of 185mph, the ride is very smooth.
 It feels like you are floating on air.
 That is because you are floating on air.
 I am not much of a scientist but the premise is like this.
 The train is guided by overhead cables and then floats over the track when reaching high speeds, by using magnetic charges to stay online but not actually make contact with the rail.

 Letisko Airport in Bratislava is very small.
 It has about three gates, and a mostly dirt parking lot that holds a just a few hundred cars.
-Trying to buy a bus ticket at 11:30PM from a ticket machine that was even confusing native Slovaks was not the easiest task.
+Trying to buy a bus ticket at 11:30PM from a ticket machine that was even confusing native Slovaks.
 We finally got on the 61 bus to Hlavana Stanica.
-At the train station the 13 Metro was done for the night, so we had to drop 15 Euro on a taxi to the hostel but we were in a suspect part of town and the walk would have taken an hour, even if we knew the right way to go.
+At the train station, the 13 Metro was done for the night, so we had to drop 15 Euro on a taxi to the hostel.
 When we got to the hostel we registered with the Slovak Police.

 In Bratislava we saw the main city center.
-Old winding cobblestone streets, dotted with shops, restaurants, and pubs, give it a nice feel.
+Old winding cobblestone streets, dotted with shops, restaurants and pubs give it a nice feel.
 The outskirts are all Soviet Bloc style apartments and factory type deals.
 Even the metro cars are old Soviet style.
-Outside the city center it feels like 1975.
-This was the primary reason I wanted to go to a place like this, was to feel old Europe behind the curtain, to see if capitalism is changing a place like Bratislava for the better?
+Outside the city center – it feels like 1975.

 Taipei 101 is currently the tallest building in the world.
 That distinction will only be held until December 2009, when Burj Dubai in Dubai, UAE, will take over the crown.
 This is an unbelievable structure.
 The elevator to the top takes just a few seconds.
 When at the top, the observation deck is quite windy but offers some interesting views, as this structure just towers over the city.
 I was only up on the top during the day but I think night shots would be better, because the smog does not allow much depth to images taken in natural lighting.